Jeh Johnson is a partner in the law firm of Paul, Weiss, Rifkind, Wharton & Garrison, LLP and the former Secretary of Homeland Security (2013-2017).

 Earlier in his career, Johnson was General Counsel of the Department of the Air Force in the Clinton Administration (1998-2001), and an Assistant United States Attorney for the Southern District of New York (1989-1991) where, in three years he tried 12 cases and argued 11 appeals.

 Johnson has debated at both the Cambridge and Oxford Unions in England, and in November 2019 was conferred honorary life membership in the Cambridge Union.
-He is also the recipient of ten honorary degrees.
+He is also the recipient of eleven honorary degrees.

 In addition to the board of directors of Lockheed Martin and U.S. Steel, Johnson currently serves on the board of directors of the Council on Foreign Relations, the 9/11 Memorial and Museum in New York City, the Center for a New American Security, and WBGO, an FM radio station based in Newark, New Jersey.
+He is a trustee of Columbia University.

 Johnson is a graduate of Morehouse College (1979) and Columbia Law School (1982).